werobot-france/website-front/assets/content/en/about.md

 This season, we plan to participate in the [trophées de robotique](http://tropheesderobotique.fr) once again and [Astro-Pi](https://www.astro-pi.org).

+### 2019-2020 season

+Of course a very disturbed season.
+Our weekly robotic worshop for children in the [social center Condorcet](https://www.espacecondorcet.org/) went on until lockdown.
+We also manage to run two [micro-bits](https://archive.microbit.org/) workshops in the library.
+About the robotics contest, after being involved in the [trophées](http://tropheesderobotique.fr) then in the [coupe de France](https://www.coupederobotique.fr/) they were both cancelled/re-scheduled.

 ## Our team

 <div class="team-mosaic">